 Tip #4: Recognize When It’s More Than Just A Bad Day

 The last tip is the hardest of all because, as mentioned, depression is going to try to take away your ability to appraise.
 When people are chronically depressed, they may be the last people to really know.
 Clinical depression is accepted by doctors to be when someone has had the symptoms of depression for more than two weeks.
-If you look back on the last fortnight and only half-remember most of it, you may well be clinically depressed and in need of tms therapy or other treatments.
+If you look back on the last fortnight and only half-remember most of it, you may be clinically depressed and in need of tms therapy or other treatments.

 Even through the dense fog that depression brings, hopefully, you’ll have spells of alertness.
 During these spells, it is important to seek help with your condition.
 Seeing a doctor is vital.
 No question is too stupid to ask, they’ve heard them all before.
 Be honest with the people close to you.
 If it’s important to you, Keep the faith, because this is when it will be most sorely tested.
 You’ll get through this, and be the stronger for it.